h182037/Group-1-Inforum/README.md

 The SQL code is currently wildly concatenating strings, leaving it wide open to injection attacks.

-*Use the techniques we hav studied to prevent
-SQL injection attacks on the forum.*
+*Take measures to prevent SQL injection attacks on the forum.*

 #### Notes – task 1